serraict/serraict.github.io/_posts/learn/2015-11-08-agile-retrospectives-program-day2.md

 ## The Facilitator

-The facilitator has several responsobilities:
+The facilitator has several responsibilities:

- * Create environment wehre everybody is comfortable to speak
+ * Create environment where everybody is comfortable to speak
  * Encourage everybody to speak
  * Clarify insights - make sure each insight is understood by everybody in the room
  * Challenge insights with questions
- * Make sure there is a positive atmosphere in the room, focussing on constructively improving the future.
+ * Make sure there is a positive atmosphere in the room, focusing on constructively improving the future.
  * Choose exercises that fit the situation at hand.
 There are several resources, including Getting Value out of Agile Retrospectives [[Gonçalves, Linders]] and the [Oikosofy Blog]
- * Summarize the restrospective
+ * Summarize the retrospective

 Possible pitfalls